Uncertainty in Neural Networks: Approximately Bayesian Ensembling: RMS for Neural Networks

-Given each NN provides a single sample of the parameter posterior distribution, it may seem that a prohibitively large number of NNs are required to capture the true posterior parameter distributions.
-We argue that it is equally plausible to think of each NN as sampling from the posterior distribution of the \textit{output}.
-Given output dimensionality is typically small, this drastically reduces the number required to achieve good coverage of the target distribution.
-For example, for regression of a single scalar modelled with a Gaussian, 5-10 NNs provide 5-10 iid samples of a univariate Gaussian, which for most purposes provides sufficient accuracy.
-Note that this does not increase with input dimension.
+\textit{How many NNs to use in an RMS ensemble?} A large number of samples (and therefore NNs) would be required to fully capture the posterior parameter distributions.
+By contrast, if one thinks of each NN as an iid sample from a posterior \textit{predictive} distribution, a much smaller number are required, given output dimensionality is typically small.
+Note this is unaffected by input dimension.
 Our experiments in section \ref{sec_results} used 5-10 NNs per ensemble, delivering good performance on tasks ranging from 1-10 outputs.
+See also figure \ref{fig_convergence_toy1d}.
+This results in anchored ensembles scaling by $\mathcal{O}(MN)$.